tidyverse/tidyverse.org/content/blog/ggplot2-3-4-0/index.md

 ## Hello `linewidth`

-Arguably the biggest user.visible change in this release is the introduction of a new fundamental aesthetic. `linewidth` will from this point on take over sizing of the width of lines---something that was earlier handled by `size`.
+Arguably the biggest user.visible change in this release is the introduction of a new fundamental aesthetic.
+From this release on, `linewidth` will take over sizing of the width of lines---something that was earlier handled by `size`.
 The reason for this change is that prior to this release `size` was used for two related, but different, properties: the size of points (and glyphs) and the width of lines.
 Since one is area based and one is length based they fundamentally needs different scaling and the default size scale has always catered to area sizing, using a square root transform.
-Further, this conflation has also resulted in composite geoms like [`geom_pointrange()`](https://ggplot2.tidyverse.org/reference/geom_linerange.html) where it was difficult to control the line width and point size separately.
+This conflation has also made it hard for composite geoms like [`geom_pointrange()`](https://ggplot2.tidyverse.org/reference/geom_linerange.html) to control the line width and point size separately.

 There is not much to discuss when it comes to how to use this "feature", as it is a matter of switching out `size` with `linewidth` whenever you target stroke sizing: